Kavca/osdu-akm-models/README.md

 ## Introduction

-AKM Modelling can be done locally with models stored locally on your computer as Project.json files.
+AKM Modelling files can be stored locally on your computer as Project.json files.
-AKM Modelling can also be done as a collaborate task with several team members with Project.json files stored in a GitHub repository.
+AKM Modelling files can also be done as a collaborate task with several team members with Project.json files stored in a GitHub repository.

 ## Lets get started

-(Tips: You can duplicate this browser-tab and move it on the side, to have it available when doing the procedure)
+(Tips: This page can also be viewed on : https://kavca.github.io/osdu-akm-models/)

 Open the webpage: